Dadangdut33/simple-wallpaper-changer/src/readme.txt

 Simple Wallpaper Changer, a simple yet useful wallpaper changer.
 This app does what it says on the title, it changes your wallpaper based on album set by You as the User.
-It has nightmode and random wallpaper feature.
+It has nightmode, random wallpaper feature, and multi-monitor support.
 It is made in electron using vanilla js and electron forge.

 # Installation
 1. Download the latest release from [GitHub](https://github.com/Dadangdut33/simple-wallpaper-changer/releases/latest)